-Some special topics that are purely related to this field are also taught like maritime commerce, the control system and last but not the least environmental science.
+Some special topics that are purely related to this field are also taught like maritime commerce, the control system, and last but not least environmental science.

 This training not only trains the aspirants mentally but also prepare them physically as well and are hence, made compulsory.

 After completing the bachelor’s degree, it is always recommended to get a master’s degree in the same as not only does it increase the candidate’s employability but also improves upon his already gathered skill set.